SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/authorisation/sapient-user-roles-and-permissions.md

 excerpt: >-
   Acess to SAPIENT options and features varies and depends on your role within the organisation.
-A list of recommended and basic roles and permissions are explained in detail in the following tables for each fucntionality in SAPIENT.
+A list of recommended and basic roles and permissions are explained in detail in the following tables for each functionality in SAPIENT.
 deprecated: false
 hidden: false